-Posted by Zosi Team on February 25, 2020Tweet Share Share
+Posted by Zosi Team on January 27, 2022Tweet Share Share

 Safety culture, more specifically food safety culture, has been a focus more and more in the workplace as a key factor in providing the best possible product for your consumers.

-“A company’s food safety culture is the shared values, norms, and beliefs that affect mindsets and behaviors toward food safety in, across, and throughout the company.”
+According to the Global Food Safety Initiative, GFSI, “a company’s food safety culture is the shared values, norms, and beliefs that affect mindsets and behaviors toward food safety in, across, and throughout the company”.

-For a better understanding of what safety culture really is, Cultivate Food Safety worked with GFSI and companies across a variety of industries to divide it into five dimensions for a full picture.
+For a better understanding of the steps involved in safety culture, Cultivate Food Safety worked with GFSI and companies across a variety of industries to divide it into five dimensions for a full picture.

 What message is leadership consistently sharing with employees in the organization?